 James O. Hall Research Center

-• The Library at the James O. Hall Research Center is a non-lending library.
-Every effort is made to assist researchers and scholars to efficiently and effectively access information while at the Center.
+The Library at the James O. Hall Research Center is a non-lending library.

 Notice of copyright responsibility: The materials in the James O. Hall Research Center at Surratt House Museum are made available solely for the purpose of private study, research, and education.
 Many of the items are protected by U.S. Copyright Law, and several major collections were donated with copyright privileges granted to the museum and its volunteer affiliate, The Surratt Society.
 Due to the size of our holdings, it is the responsibility of the researcher to identify and satisfy the holders of all copyrights.